zedr/clean-code-python/README.md

 **[⬆ back to top](#table-of-contents)**

-### Don"t add unneeded context
+### Don't add unneeded context

-If your class/object name tells you something, don"t repeat that in your variable name.
+If your class/object name tells you something, don't repeat that in your variable name.

 **Bad:**